tomalec/articles/WebComponents/WC_F2F_meeting.md

 The proposal is moving forward.
 More, and more detailed problems are being discussed, such as Base URL for a module, whether to use `Document` or `DocumentFragment`, parsing strategies, etc. Those may take a while to solve and get consensus on, but at least there still is implementers interest to cover this feature.

-Just hope somebody will come up with concrete proposal for all those cases.
+Just hope somebody will come up with a concrete proposal for all those cases.

 ## [Declarative Custom Elements](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Declarative-Custom-Elements-Strawman.md)

 [Apple's proposal](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Declarative-Custom-Elements-Strawman.md) is really interesting and nice syntactic sugar to build Custom Elements.
 I think it could allow more web citizens to write their elements without getting into problems with JS bindings.

 The idea actually makes sense only with template instantiation in place.
-So we would rather wait for templates before digging deeper in it.
+So we would rather wait for templates before digging deeper into it.
 Needles to mention its own problems with attribute vs. property binding, timing, exporting, etc.